Zaviar Gooden

-Zaviar Gooden (born August 31, 1990) is an American former professional football player who was a linebacker in the National Football League (NFL).
+Zaviar Gooden (born August 31, 1990) is an American professional football coach and former player who was a linebacker in the National Football League (NFL) for four seasons and is currently an assistant strength and conditioning coach for the Denver Broncos.
 He was selected by the Tennessee Titans in the third round of the 2013 NFL draft.
 He played college football for the Missouri Tigers.

 Gooden played with the Titans for two seasons in a reserve role, before being released shortly after the beginning of the 2015 season.
 In the 2016 regular season, he had brief stints as a backup with the Detroit Lions and the Arizona Cardinals.

 Early life

 Gooden was born in Austin, Texas.
 He attended Pflugerville High School, and played for he Pflugerville Panthers high school football team.
 During high school, he played as both a safety and running back.
 Rivals.com rated Gooden as the 32nd best high school linebacker prospect his age, and the 56th best all round prospect in Texas.
 He graduated from high school with a 3.9 grade point average (GPA).
 Gooden received athletic scholarship offers from Oklahoma State, Purdue and Stanford, but chose to attend the University of Missouri.

 He also spent four years on the track & field team in high school, competing in the 200-meter, long jump (20 ft 5 in), 4 × 100 m relay (42.98) and 4 × 400 m relay (3:21.17).